JamesMachamer/ImageJ/README.md

 Fiber area thresholding

-1) Muscle fibers are identified by outline in dystrophin image that have areas above the preset minimum threshold area (X um), below the preset maximum threshold area (Y um) and above the preset minimum roundness (X)
+1) Muscle fibers are identified by outline in dystrophin image that have areas above the preset minimum threshold area, below the preset maximum threshold area and above the preset minimum roundnes.
 2) The user may adjust the threshold values by sliding the bar or entering in values directly
 3) Updating the analysis will generate a new set of fiber outlines reflecting the new threshold values.
 4) Value adjustments and updating can be performed until the user is satisfied with the identified fibers